Sulfur and sulfur-oxide compounds as potential optically active defects on SWCNTs: Introduction

+Regardless of the defect type, SPE and optical properties are highly-dependent on the defect binding configuration.~\cite{zaumseil_luminescent_2022,gifford_exciton_2018, ghosh_oxygen_2010} Covalent defects are typically introduced to the SWCNT through breaking of one carbon sp$^2$ bond and attaching a ligand that creates an sp$^3$ defect site.
+For certain defects and adsorption sites, the defect forms an sp$^2$ bond to two carbon atoms, breaking a double bond but maintaining the sp$^2$ hybridization of the tube.
+The photoluminescence (PL) and photochromic properties of the tube strongly depend on the location of binding and the type of bond formed,~\cite{gifford_exciton_2018, weight_coupling_2021, settele_synthetic_2021} presumably due to the varying degrees of perturbation to the SWCNT electronic structure.

-In this Letter, we present an investigation of new sulfur-oxide-based dopants for (6,5) SWCNT.
-Similar to oxygen, sulfur oxides are easy to obtain as reactants and so we investigate whether these defects can produce optically active states similar to prior sp$^3$ defects.
-By introduction of sodium dodecyl sulfate to solution-phase (6,5) SWCNT, which we expect results in \SDiO adsorption on the surface, we show that a new doped species is created with the desired red-shifted emissions spectrum as shown in Figure~\ref{fig:Exp_data}.
-Within density functional theory (DFT), we study the adsorption of sulfur-oxide derivatives that may arise (S, SO, \SDiO, \STriO) in order to determine the most likely species that has been synthesized.
-We predict that the larger two molecules studied, \SDiO and \STriO, are weakly physisorbed to the SWCNT, with little to no electronic interaction to the tube.
-In contrast, S and SO favorably bind to the tube with a red-shifted gap due to either defect-induced band splitting or introduction of an in-gap defect state.
-Thus, our study indicates that S and SO defects can be incorporated into and tune the optical properties of (6,5) SWCNT.
+In this article, we investigate sulfur and sulfur oxide (\SOx)-based sp$^2$ and sp$^3$ dopants as a class of atomic and small molecular covalent dopants that may be synthesized on (6,5) SWCNT.
+The (6,5) SWCNT is a chiral and semiconducting tube with clearly defined two lowest-energy optical transitions, E$_{11}$ and E$_{22}$ at $\sim 1.25$ eV and $\sim 2.21$ eV, respectively, with multiple optically-active dopants successfully introduced, including the oxygen atom.\cite{ ma_electronic_2014, ghosh_oxygen_2010, miyauchi_brightening_2013, ma_room-temperature_2015, basu_role_2024, basu_ratiometric_2024} In our study, sulfur and sulfur oxide-based defects were chosen as potential optically active defects because sulfur is isovalent to oxygen; thus, we expect similar bonding and optical properties associated with the sulfur doped SWCNT.
+Furthermore, when used to dope carbon materials, sulfur-containing compounds have shown efficient fluorescence quantum yield with tunable emissions,\cite{liu_novel_2023, luo_comparative_2023, ma_s-doped_2022, jin_sulfur-doped_2025} indicating that sulfur may be an optically-active defect on (6,5) SWCNT.
+Experimentally, it was shown that introduction of sodium dithionite to solution-phase (6,5) SWCNT, which is expected to break down into \SOx (predominantly \SDiO) on the surface, leads to a new doped species with the desired red-shifted strong emission. \cite{li_near-infrared_2025} Within density functional theory (DFT), we perform a comprehensive study of the most probable configurations of adsorbed \SOx that may arise (S, SO, \SDiO, \STriO) in order to determine the most likely species that has been synthesized.
+We predict that the larger two molecules studied, \SDiO and \STriO, are weakly physisorbed to the SWCNT, with little to no electronic interaction to the tube, in agreement with prior DFT-based studies of these compounds on SWCNT.\cite{chen_curvature_2017, yu_single-walled_2007, mittal_carbon_2014, yao_humidity-assisted_2011, goldoni_single-wall_2003, peymani_functionalization_2016, oftadeh_sulfur_2014, shen_dependence_2014} In contrast, S and SO favorably and strongly bind to the tube with a red-shifted gap due to either defect-induced band splitting or introduction of an in-gap defect state.
+S in an sp$^2$ bonding configuration is predicted to be the most energetically stable configuration.
+Overall, our study indicates that S and SO defects can be incorporated into and tune the optical properties of (6,5) SWCNT.